Graduate Student Travel Funding

 Policies

-• Graduate Division policy requires that travel reimbursement be made during the same fiscal year (July 1 – June 30) the trip occurred.
+• Division of Graduate Education policy requires that travel reimbursement be made during the same fiscal year (July 1 – June 30) the trip occurred.

 • The Department will not approve retroactive travel funding requests.